Urgent Dental Care

 • Patient education on at-home care, nutrition, and dry mouth management

-We proudly serve West Allis, Milwaukee, and the surrounding areas with a focus on accessibility, compassion, education, and patient comfort.
+We proudly serve West Allis, Milwaukee, and the surrounding areas, focusing on accessibility, compassion, education, and patient comfort.
 Upon entering our office, seniors can expect a welcoming environment, transparent communication, and treatment plans tailored to their unique goals and health considerations.

 Compassionate, Comprehensive Dental Care for Seniors in West Allis, WI

-If you’re in West Allis or the Milwaukee area and want to learn more about preventive and restorative dental care for seniors, contact Dr. Robert Feinman and the friendly and caring Urgent Dental Care team today.
+If you’re in West Allis or the Milwaukee area and want to learn more about preventive and restorative dental care for seniors, contact the friendly and caring Urgent Dental Care team today.
 We’re here to help you maintain oral health, protect your overall well-being, and keep your smile strong for years to come!
+You can request an appointment online or walk in today!

 If you have difficulty using our website, please email us or call us at (414) 667-0911